Good agricultural practice: United States Department of Agriculture GAP/GHP Program

 The United States Department of Agriculture Agricultural Marketing Service operates an audit/certification program to verify that farms use good agricultural practice or good handling practice.
 It is a voluntary program typically used by growers and packers to satisfy contractual requirements with retail and food service buyers.
 The program was implemented in 2002 after the New Jersey Department of Agriculture petitioned USDA-AMS to implement an audit-based program to verify conformance to the 1998 Food & Drug Administration publication entitled, "Guide to Minimize Microbial Food Safety Hazards for Fresh Fruits and Vegetables."

 The program has been updated several times since 2002, and includes additional certification programs such as commodity specific audit programs for mushrooms, tomatoes, leafy greens, and cantaloupes.
 In 2009, USDA-AMS participated in the GAPs Harmonization Initiative which "harmonized" 14 of the major North American GAP audit standards, which in 2011 resulted in the release and implementation of the Produce GAPs Harmonized Food Safety Standard.

+Korean National Agricultural Products Quality Management Institute GAP Program

+Following the principles established by the United Nations and several of its members, Korea has established a GAP program that has been in effect since 2006.